 - Solicit Content Rating and Feedback

-If you have removed the blog comments from your website and prefer instead that site visitors post ratings and feedback of your content using emoticons, there are a number of ratings plugins you can use.
+If you have removed the blog comments from your website and prefer instead that site visitors post ratings and feedback of your content using emoticons, there are a number of rating plugins you can use.

-WordPress rating plugins, like MyEffecto, Voting – Feelbacks plugin by Vicomi and FL3R FeelBox, give readers another way of providing an immediate response to let you know whether they enjoyed reading your posts (or not).
+WordPress rating plugins, like MyEffecto, Voting – Feelbacks plugin by Vicomi, and FL3R FeelBox, give readers another way of providing an immediate response to let you know whether they enjoyed reading your posts (or not).
 This will help you get a feel for what sort of content they enjoy.

 - Add Gamification

-According to the post here, gamification means introducing elements into a website or application such as points, leader boards, rewards, ways to “level up”, virtual currencies and so on.
+According to the post here, gamification means introducing elements into a website or application such as points, leaderboards, rewards, ways to “level up”, virtual currencies, and so on.